wso2-attic/product-integration-server/product/carbon-home/samples/README.md

 Running Samples
 ---------------

+To start the WSO2 Integration server with a selected sample configuration

+* Open a shell in Linux and go to the <CARBON_HOME>\bin directory.
+* Execute one of the following commands,  where <file_name> denotes the configuration file name.
+  On Linux/Solaris/Mac: ./run-sample.sh -sn <file_name>

+For example, to start the Integration server with the passthrough sample configuration on Linux/Solaris/Mac, run the following command:
+./run-sample.sh passthrough.xyz

 Configuration can be deployed to server by dropping any sample configuration file from <CARBON_HOME>/samples/integration-flows/ to <CARBON_HOME>/deployment/integration-flows/ directory.